vinaykumarbharwal/semantic-search-rag/README.md

 **Cortex** is an enterprise-grade Semantic Search and Retrieval-Augmented Generation (RAG) system built for high-performance technical knowledge retrieval.
 By leveraging **Groq's Llama-3** models and **FAISS** vector storage, it delivers sub-second, grounded answers with verifiable citations.

+> Cortex is about understanding documents and answering questions about them — it's a question-answering system.
+Think: AI chatbot over your documents.

+---

+## 🔍 How It Works: A Deep Dive

+### **What is Cortex?**
+Cortex is a **Personal AI Search Engine**.
+You provide it with your own documents (PDFs, Text files, or Markdown notes), and it "ingests" them to understand their content.
+Once indexed, you can ask complex technical questions and receive precise answers based *only* on your uploaded data—complete with citations.

+### **The 4-Step Process:**
+1. **Ingestion:** When you upload a file, the system splits it into manageable **Chunks** (e.g., 512 characters).
+This allows the AI to pinpoint specific information later.
+2. **Embeddings:** Each chunk is processed by an embedding model (`all-MiniLM-L6-v2`) that understands its semantic meaning and converts it into a mathematical **Vector**.
+3. **Vector Storage:** These vectors are stored in a high-performance **FAISS Database**.
+When you ask a question, the system searches this database for the most relevant chunks.
+4. **RAG (Generation):** The best-matching chunks are sent to **Groq's Llama-3** LLM.
+The AI reads this specific context and generates a grounded, accurate answer with references back to the original files.

+---

 ![Architecture](https://img.shields.io/badge/Architecture-Hybrid--Retrieval-00EA64?style=for-the-badge)
 ![Tech Stack](https://img.shields.io/badge/LLM-Groq_Llama--3.1-blue?style=for-the-badge)
 ![License](https://img.shields.io/badge/License-MIT-gray?style=for-the-badge)